-Overview - Initial Findings • Without help, becoming a victim of violent crime can damage multiple layers of life. - Victims, family members, and service providers say $\underline{\text{there are gaps in the services}}$ currently available versus those that are needed. • Awareness of victim services is a major barrier to meeting the needs of victims. • Without an advocate or someone to guide them through the process, victims and family members often feel lost and unsure of what to do next.
-Summary of Findings: Literature Review
+Without t help, becoming a victim of violent crime can damage multiple layers of life .
+Williout thelp, becoming a victim of violent crime can damage multiple layers of me.
+Victims currentl s, family members, and service providers say there are gaps in the services ly available versus those that are needed.
+Awarer ness of victim services is a major barrier to meeting the needs of victims. t an advocate or someone to guide them through the process, victims and family ers often feel lost and unsure of what to do next.
+Summary of Findings Literature Review